-The integration page lists examples of strategies, activities, and experiences that an adult caregiver might offer to support the integration of Approaches to Learning, Language and Literacy, and Mathematics into the Science Standard.
+The integration page lists examples of strategies, activities, and experiences that an adult caregiver might offer to support the integration of Approaches to Learning, Language and Literacy, and Mathematics into the Fine Arts Standard.

-FINE ARTS ST RAND 1: VISUAL ARTS oproaches to Learning - Approaches that are est integrated into Fine Arts. nguage & Literacy - Actions that would corporate Language and Literacy into Fine ts. athematics - Actions that would corporate Mathematics into Fine Arts.
-1. Gathers and maintains an accessible art area that includes a variety of materials to allow children to display initiative in creating or designing an original work of art.
-1. Introduces new and unique vocabulary in describing colors such as fuchsia, magenta, indigo, teal, etc. 1.
-Helps children recognize and name lines, circles, and other shapes in works of art.
-2. Designates time and space to save and display children's art creations to foster sustained attention and persistence.
-2. Records child's description of artwork or the work of others.
-2. Provides materials for creating two and three-dimensional works of art.

-FINE ARTS STRAND 2: MUSIC Approaches to Learning - Approaches that are best integrated into Fine Arts.
+FINE ARTS INTEGRATION - STRAND 1: VISU INTEGRATION - STRAND 1: VISUAL ARTS Approaches to Learning - Approachesthat are best integrated into Fine Arts.
 Language & Literacy - Actions that would incorporate Language and Literacy into Fine Arts.
 Mathematics - Actions that would incorporate Mathematics into Fine Arts.
+Gathers and maintains an accessible art area that includes a variety of materials to allow children to display initiative in creating or designing an original work ofart.
+Introduces new and unique vocabulary in describing colors such as fuchsia, magenta, indigo, teal, etc. Helps children recognize and name lines, circles, and other shapes in works of art.
+Designates time and space to save anddisplay children's art creations to foster sustained attention and persistence.
+Records child's description of artwork or the work of others.
+Provides materials for creating two and three-dimensional works of art.

-Promotes risk-taking and builds confidence by inviting children to demonstrate self- expression in movement to music Posts printed lyrics with pictures for classroom songs to connect printed words to vocal expressions.
+FINE ARTS INTEGRATION - STRAND 2: MUSIC Approaches to Learning - Approachesthat are best integrated into Fine Arts.
+Language & Literacy - Actions that would incorporate Language and Literacy into Fine Arts.
+Mathematics - Actions that would incorporate Mathematics into Fine Arts.
+Promotes risk-taking and builds confidence by inviting children todemonstrate selfexpression in movement to music Posts printed lyrics with pictures for classroom songs to connect printed words to vocal expressions.
 Provides opportunities for children to clap patterns in a variety of rhythms and tempos.

-2. Encourages curiosity and experimentation 2.
-Introduces descriptive musical 2.
-Uses manipulatives such as bean by providing a diverse variety of musical instruments and music. vocabulary words such as tempo, rhythm, beat, pause, crescendo, a cappella, and names of musical instruments. bags to support children's positional experience with words like high/low, top/bottom, side to side, and front/back. mstruments. back.
+Encourages curiosity and experimentation by providing a diversevariety of musical instruments and music.
+Introduces descriptive musical vocabulary words such as tempo, rhythm, beat, pause, crescendo, a cappella, and names of musical instruments.
+Uses manipulatives such as bean bags to support children's positional experience with words like high/ low, top/ bottom, side to side, and front/ back.

-FINE ARTS

-STRAND 3: CREATIVE MOVEMENT AND DANCE

-Approaches to Learning - Approaches that are best integrated into Fine Arts

-Arts -

-Promotes risk-taking and builds confidence by allowing children to demonstrate self- expression in movement to music.
+FINE ARTS INTEGRATION - STRAND 3: CRE INTEGRATION - STRAND 3: CREATIVE MOVEMENT AND DANCE Approaches to Learning - Approaches that are best integrated into Fine Arts Language & Literacy - Actions that would incorporate Language and Literacy into Fine Arts Mathematics - Actions that would incorporate Mathematics into Fine Arts Promotes risk-taking and builds confidence by allowing children todemonstrate self- expression in movement to music.
 Introduces descriptive vocabulary words along with movement and dance such as stretch, pause, rhythm, crescendo, and other names of movement.
-Incorporates materials that support children in varying their movements (e.g., slow with scarves, fast with balls)
+Incorporates materials that support children in varying their movements (e.g., slow with scarves, fast with balls).

-FINE ARTS STRAND 4: DRAMA Approaches to Learning - Approaches that are best integrated into Fine Arts Language & Literacy - Actions that would incorporate Language and Literacy into Fine Arts Mathematics - Actions that would incorporate Mathematics into Fine Arts Provides props representative of the local community to allow children to practice reasoning and problem-solving skills by creating their own dramatic play experiences.
+FINE ARTS INTEGRATION - STRAND 4: DRAM INTEGRATION - STRAND 4: DRAMA Approaches to Learning - Approaches that are best integrated into Fine Arts Language & Literacy - Actions that would incorporate Language and Literacy into Fine Arts Mathematics - Actions that would incorporate Mathematics into Fine Arts Provides props representative of thelocal community to allow children topractice reasoning and problem-solving skills by creating their own dramatic play experiences.
 Develop children's comprehension skills through re-enacting shared stories and nursery rhymes.
 Provides place settings in the dramatic play area to promote one-to-one correspondence.

-- 2. Encourages and extends expression of child's own opinions, ideas, and feelings through imaginary play to build confidence. - 2.
-Asks children to record and illustrate stories related to their imaginary play and helps them to "publish" the stories in the writing space using tape and other materials for binding. - 2.
+Encourages and extends expression ofchild's own opinions, ideas, and feelings through imaginary play to buildconfidence.
+2. Asks children to record and illustrate stories related to their imaginary play and helps them to "publish" the stories in the writing space using tape and other materials for binding.
 Provides materials to allow children to identify variability in size, number, weight, shape, etc.